splunk/public-o11y-docs/apm/apm-spans-traces/inferred-services.rst

 Analyze the performance of inferred services
 ************************************************

-..
-Metadata updated: 1/23/23

 .. meta::
    :description: Learn how Splunk APM can infer the presence of the remote service or inferred service.

-In certain cases, a remote service might not have tracing enabled, either because it is not instrumented yet, or because instrumentation is not possible.
+In certain cases, a remote service might not have tracing turned on, either because it is not instrumented yet, or because instrumentation is not possible.
 Splunk APM can infer the presence of the remote service, or inferred service, if the span calling the remote service has the necessary information.

 Splunk APM adds an inferred span to the relevant trace to represent an operation occurring in an inferred service.
 For further details on how Splunk APM infers services, see :ref:`how-apm-infers-services`.